nLab Yang-Mills-Higgs flow

 Idea

-If the scalar function is the Yang-Mills-Higgs action functional, then the gradient flow is called Yang-Mills-Higgs flow.
+If the scalar function is the Yang-Mills-Higgs action functional, then this gradient flow is called Yang-Mills-Higgs flow.
 It is described by the Yang-Mills-Higgs equations and can be used to find Yang-Mills-Higgs pairs, the critical points, as well as study stable Yang-Mills-Higgs pairs, the local minima.

 The Yang-Mills flow is named after Chen Ning Yang and Robert Mills, who introduced Yang-Mills theory in 1954, and Peter Higgs, who proposed the Higgs field in 1964.